Options Education & Tools

 Black-Scholes Model — How the Calculator Works

 The calculator on this page uses the standard Black-Scholes-Merton (BSM) model, which is the industry-standard framework for pricing European options.
-While Indian index options are European-style (can only be exercised at expiry), making BSM directly applicable.
+Indian index options (NIFTY, BankNIFTY, SENSEX) are European-style — they can only be exercised at expiry — making BSM directly applicable.

-The inputs are: spot price (S), strike price (K), time to expiry in years (T = DTE/365), implied volatility (σ), risk-free rate (r), and dividend yield (q).
-The model computes d₁ and d₂, then uses the cumulative normal distribution N(·) to price the option and derive each Greek analytically.
+The inputs are: spot price (S), strike price (K), time to expiry in years (T = DTE/365), implied volatility (σ), risk-free rate (r, typically the RBI repo rate), and dividend yield (q).
+The model computes d₁ and d₂, then uses the cumulative normal distribution N(·) to derive option price and each Greek analytically.

-Note: BSM assumes constant volatility and log-normal returns.
-Real markets have volatility skew (OTM puts are more expensive than BSM suggests in Indian markets).
-Use the calculator as a reference, and cross-reference with the live IV from TradePulse's option chain.
+One important limitation: BSM assumes constant volatility and log-normal returns.
+Real Indian markets have volatility skew — OTM puts trade at higher IV than BSM suggests, reflecting demand for downside protection.
+Use this calculator as a baseline reference and cross-check with live IV from the TradePulse option chain for accurate real-market Greeks.